- Chart

 - Acquisition Price (USD millions): 67000

-- Strategic Rationale: To create a diversified IT solutions powerhouse, combining Dell's PC and server business with EMC's leading storage, virtualization (VMware), and cybersecurity offerings, significantly expanding its enterprise market presence and capabilities.
+- Strategic Rationale: To create a comprehensive enterprise IT solutions provider, combining Dell's computing and storage capabilities with EMC's leading position in storage, data protection, and enterprise software.

 Growth Trajectory and Initiatives